hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 ``getStateData``{% else %}``_get_state_data``{% endif %}.
 Now, as far as the handler is concerned, it doesn't matter how the game data is stored.
 The only thing that matters is that given a game name, the state store is able to give back the correct game data.
-(In our full XO implementation, the game data is stored in a Merkle-radix tree.)
+(In our full XO implementation, the game data is stored in a Merkle-Radix tree.)

 {% if language == 'JavaScript' %}